Tymoviridae: Virology

 The virions are non-enveloped and isometric with a diameter of around 30 nm, with an icosahedral structure and a triangulation number T=3.

-The linear genome is between of 6–7.5 kilobases in length and encodes one large open reading frame.
+The linear genome is between of 6–7.5 kilobases in length and encodes three open reading frames.
 It is capped at the 5’ terminus.
 The 3’ terminus may have a tRNA-like structure or a polyA tract, depending upon the species.
 The genome is relatively cytosine rich.

 Life cycle

 Viral replication is cytoplasmic, and is lysogenic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 Translation takes place by leaky scanning.
 The virus exits the host cell by monopartite non-tubule guided viral movement.
 Plants serve as the natural host.
 The virus is transmitted via a vector (insects).
 Transmission routes are vector and mechanical.